Genocs/genocs-library-docs/content/en/dotnet-templates/tutorials/database-migrations/index.md

 Once your connection strings are all updated in the mentioned configuration files, open up the command terminal on the Host Project's directory and run the following commands.

 As mentioned earlier, since we have 2 Db Contexts defined in our application, we will have seperate commands for each of the available context classes.

+**Move to the WebAPI project directory and run the following commands.**

 The generic command to add migrations over the **Application Db Context** goes like this: